-Table \ref{table3} presents the RMSE for the estimation of $\theta_0$ and of $\beta_0$ obtained with $\hat{\theta}_n$ and $\tilde{\theta}_n$.
-Results are also given for $\theta_{\mathrm{mle},n}$, the maximum likelihood estimator of $\theta$, and for $\theta_{\mathrm{rob},n}$, the estimator proposed by \cite{cantoni2001,cantoni2006} for robust inference in generalized linear model (computed using the \texttt{R} package \texttt{robustbase}).
+Table \ref{table3} presents the RMSE for the estimation of $\theta_0$ and $\beta_0$ obtained with $\hat{\theta}_n$ and $\tilde{\theta}_n$.
+Results are also given for $\theta_{\mathrm{mle},n}$, the maximum likelihood estimator of $\theta$, and for $\theta_{\mathrm{rob},n}$, the estimator proposed by \cite{cantoni2001,cantoni2006} for robust inference in generalized linear model, computed using the \texttt{R} package \texttt{robustbase}.
 We observe from this table that, as expected, $\theta_{\mathrm{mle},n}$ is not robust to the presence of outliers, while the two proposed MMD based estimators are.
-The RMSEs obtained with the estimator $\theta_{\mathrm{rob},n}$ proposed by \cite{cantoni2001,cantoni2006} is however slightly smaller than the ones obtained with $\hat{\theta}_n$ and $\tilde{\theta}_n$.
+In all cases, the RMSE obtained with the estimator $\theta_{\mathrm{rob},n}$ proposed by \cite{cantoni2001,cantoni2006} is however slightly smaller than the that obtained with $\hat{\theta}_n$ and $\tilde{\theta}_n$.

-We stress that, in some sense, the better performance of $\theta_{\mathrm{rob},n}$ is reassuring, since this estimator is precisely designed for robust inference in generalized linear model and, in particular, has been motivated in \cite{cantoni2006} for robust inference in Gamma regression models.
-By contrast, the applicability of the estimators $\hat{\theta}_n$ and $\tilde{\theta}_n$, and their theoretical guarantee derived in Section \ref{section:theory} regarding their robustness, hold for a much broader class of regression models.
+We stress that, in some sense, the better performance of $\theta_{\mathrm{rob},n}$ is reassuring since this estimator is precisely designed for robust inference in generalized linear models and, in particular, has been motivated in \cite{cantoni2006} for robust inference in Gamma regression models.
+By contrast, the applicability of the estimators $\hat{\theta}_n$ and $\tilde{\theta}_n$, and their theoretical guarantees derived in Section \ref{section:theory} regarding their robustness, hold for a much broader class of regression models.